 Unlike its infamous cousin, 1995’s somewhat campy film adaptation of Judge Dredd, 2012’s Dredd succeeds in capturing the comics’ essence much better than its predecessor did.

 Dredd is a cop movie that taps into the classic cop movie trope of the hardened old jaded pro saddled (often grudgingly) with the duty of doing a training day with a rookie that remains an unknown quantity.
 This film depicts what happens on that training day.

 Dredd is a 2012 science fiction action film directed by Pete Travis and written and produced by Alex Garland.
-It is based on the 2000 AD comic strip Judge Dredd and its eponymous character created by John Wagner and Carlos Ezquerra.
+It gets based on the 2000 AD comic strip Judge Dredd and its eponymous character created by John Wagner and Carlos Ezquerra.
 Karl Urban stars as Judge Dredd, a law enforcer given the power of judge, jury, and executioner in a vast, future, dystopic metropolis called Mega-City One, surrounded by a post-apocalyptic radioactive wasteland.
-Dredd and his apprentice partner, Judge Anderson (Olivia Thirlby), are forced to bring order to a 200-story high-rise block of flats and deal with its resident drug lord, Ma-Ma (Lena Headey).
+Dredd and his apprentice partner, Judge Anderson (Olivia Thirlby), are forced to bring order to a 200-story high-rise housing block and deal with its resident drug lord, Ma-Ma (Lena Headey).

-Dredd manages to make a simple, straightforward narrative that could have just as easily gotten titled ‘shoot-out in Mega-Block 13’ into a compelling, thoroughly entertaining, enjoyable, and engaging film that holds your attention beyond what someone unfamiliar with the story might expect.
+Dredd manages to make a simple, straightforward narrative that could have just as quickly gotten titled ‘shoot-out in Mega-Block 13’ into a compelling, thoroughly entertaining, enjoyable, and engaging film that holds your attention beyond what someone unfamiliar with the story might expect.
 Good stuff when you are in the mood for some almost relentless violent content.